Milaor: Economy

-Formerly a sleepy suburb of Naga City, the town has become one of the most commercialized municipalities alongside with Sipocot, Calabanga, Pili, Nabua and the nearby town of Canaman.
+Formerly a sleepy suburb of Naga City, the town has become one of the most commercialized municipalities along with Sipocot, Calabanga, Pili, Nabua and the nearby town of Canaman.
 This is mainly due to its proximity to Naga City's CBD II and Almeda CBD, and also its location along the Maharlika Highway.
 Milaor hosts large Warehouse companies such as CitiHardware, Olivan Depot, Atlantic Bakery, Milaor Trading Corporation, Milaor Cement Corp and others.
 The municipality has a provincial cockpit arena and several financial institutions such as BDO Network Bank and M Lhuillier.

 Most people in the municipality are farmers and fishermen.
 However, since Milaor is close to Naga City (3 kilometers south), within the Manila-Naga road, and is the site of the upcoming Camarines Sur expressway, it has become a location of a great number of warehouses.
 Also because of its proximity to Naga City, it has become a population spillover, with many housing subdivisions being located, as well as entertainment centers.
 Camarines Sur Sports Arena is located in Brgy.
 Tarusanan.

 Milaor was formerly included in the Metro Naga area before the designation was discontinued in 2017.